Cookies help us deliver our services.

 The Linea Rossa and Linea Blu (blue and red lines) call at Murano and Lido first and then the eastern end of Venice around Castello.
 Both of the red and the blue lines both stop at Saint Mark’s Square.

-If you need even more ideas for your Venice itinerary then here are a few books that we recommend:
+If you need even more ideas on how to see Venice like a local then here are a few guidebooks that we recommend:

 Lonely Planet’s guidebooks continue to be the authority on destinations worldwide.
 This guide to Venice and its outer islands is no different, packed with maps, itinerary ideas and detailed information on every nook and cranny of the city.